RasaHQ/rasa/docs/core/knowledge-bases.rst

 Make sure to add the object type, e.g. "restaurant", to the domain file as entity and slot.

 .. _resolve_mentions:

 Resolve Mentions
 ~~~~~~~~~~~~~~~~

-Looking at the example from the beginning, we saw that users refer to previously mentioned objects during a conversation
-in different ways.
+Following along from the above example, users may not always refer to restaurants by their names.
+Users can either refer to the object of interest by its name, e.g. "Berlin Burrito Company" (representation string
+of the object), or they may refer to a previously listed object via a mention, e.g.

+    `What is the cuisine of the second restaurant you just mentioned?`

-Our action is able to (1) resolve ordinal mentions, such as "the first one", to the actual object and (2) resolve
+Our action is able to resolve these mentions to the actual object in the knowledge base.
+More specifically, it can resolve two mention types: (1) ordinal mentions, such as "the first one", and (2)
-mentions, such as "it" or "that one", to the last mentioned object in the conversation.
+mentions such as "it" or "that one".
-Let's take a closer look.

 **Ordinal Mentions**

-If the user refers to an object by its position in a list, we talk about ordinal mentions.
+When a user refers to an object by its position in a list, it is called an ordinal mention.
+Here's an example:
-Let's look at an example conversation:

 - User: `What restaurants in Berlin do you know?`
 - Bot: `Found the following objects of type 'restaurant':  1: I due forni  2: PastaBar  3: Berlin Burrito Company`
 - User: `Does the first one have outside seating?`

 The user referred to "I due forni" by the term "the first one".
-Other ordinal mentions are, for example:
+Other ordinal mentions might include:

 - `the second one`
 - `the last one`